gsfeir/GP-LCCM/README.md

 ## Acknowledgements
 - **Author:** Georges Sfeir.
 - **Advising:** Filipe Rodrigues.
-- **Based On:** The latent class choice model (lccm) package and some function from the GaussianProcessClassifier class of sklearn.
+- **Based On:** The latent class choice model (lccm) package and functions from the GaussianProcessClassifier class of sklearn.

 ## More Information
 For more information about the GP_LCCM model see the following paper: